edumserrano/webpack-module-federation-with-angular/code-demos/web-component-directive-ng16/README.md

 In addition to bootstraping the Web component, the `LoadRemoteWebComponentDirective` Angular directive will also trigger an event/output when the component has been loaded into the shell.
 You could extend this example and also add an output for when the component fails to load for any reason.
 With these kind of outputs you could then add loading indicators to the shell as well as information messages if the components fail to load.

 See the [app.component.html](/code-demos/web-component-directive-ng16/shell-ng16/src/app/app.component.html) which is where the [LoadRemoteWebComponentDirective](/code-demos/web-component-directive-ng16/shell-ng16/src/app/load-remote-web-component.directive.ts) Angular directive is used.
-In the `app.component.html` file you can also see how the input to the Web component is being set, as well as the subscription to its custom event.
+In the `app.component.html` file you can also see how the Web component properties are being set and how its events are being consumed.

 Click on the `Send message` button from the remotely loaded component and see the message produced by the Web component be displayed on the shell.